gvillegasc/githubapp/README.md

 ### Run test

-to run the unit tests you must run the following command remember that to run the tests is necessary to install the dependencies
+To run the unit tests you must run the following command remember that to run the tests is necessary to install the dependencies

 ```bash
 flutter test